Frequently Asked Questions

 How do I apply?

 You can download the application templates and submit your completed application electronically using the Special Programs Webtool (SPWT).
-The full Request for Proposals is available on the Office of the Vice Chancellor for Diversity, Equity, and Inclusion website at go.illinois.edu/AddressingRacismRFP.
+The full Request for Proposals is available on Call to Action Research Program website at go.illinois.edu/CallToActionRFP.

 Am I required to submit a pre-proposal?